Chapter 37 : Closer

 I did not approve of this Xander.

 “Oh, yeah!”
 Realization dawned soon enough.
-“Isn’t he the one who peed one the gargoyles outside the Headmistress’ office?”
+“Isn’t he the one rumored to have once peed on the gargoyles outside the Headmistress’ office?”

 Dom’s face quickly turned an angry shade of mauve.
 “That was one time.
-And he was very, very drunk.”
+And he was drunk.”

 “Sounds like a real catch.
-And I mean that as in the way you catch tuberculosis.”
+And I mean that in the way you catch tuberculosis.”